cryptlex/rest-api-response-format/README.md

 ```
 ## Validation Error Formats

 Validation error formats can be different depending on your requirements.
-Following are some other popular formats, other than the one one used above.
+Following are some other popular formats, other than the one used above.

 ```javascript
     HTTP/1.1  400